The manufacturers of epinephrine devices have extended their U.S. savings programs through 2022.

 People with food allergies should have epinephrine with them at all times.
 For children, this might mean that you need extra epinephrine auto-injectors.
 For example, your child may need to keep epinephrine at school, as well as some at after-school care.
 And you may want epinephrine devices that stay at home or go with you when you leave the house.

 Here are savings offers for epinephrine auto-injectors and pre-filled syringes, as well as other ideas that may help you save money on drug costs.
 Your final copay, if any, may vary depending on your insurance plan and the deductibles for your family.
 Talk with your doctor about which epinephrine device is right for your family.

 Savings Programs for Epinephrine Devices

 - AUVI-Q® – AUVI-Q has two assistance programs.
-If you have commercial insurance, you may be able to get AUVI-Q for $25 or less.
-If you don’t have commercial insurance or have Medicaid, you may be able to get AUVI-Q for no cost through the kaléo Cares Patient Assistance Program.
+Patients with commercial insurance may be able to get AUVI-Q for as little as $35 through the AUVI-Q Support Copay Program.
+Call 844-357-3968 for questions.
+Eligible patients without commercial insurance or Medicaid may be able to get AUVI-Q for no cost through the kaléo Patient Assistance Program.
 Call 502-213-7601 for questions.

 - EpiPen® and EpiPen Jr® – Use The EPIPEN® Savings Card® to reduce your out-of-pocket cost up to $300 per EPIPEN TWO-PACK® and/or EPIPEN JR TWO-PACK® carton per prescription refill (up to three cartons per prescription) and can be redeemed up to six times per calendar year.
 If you have questions, call 1-800-657-7613 (8 a.m.-8 p.m.
 ET, Monday-Friday).
 VIATRIS™ ADVOCATE also has a Patient Assistance Program.